Motif Diversity in Human Liver ChIP-seq Data Using MAP-Elites: Results

 \textbf{ME.SP.} In the ME.SP characterization, archive fitness is strongly dominated by support, with information content acting as a secondary refinement.
 As shown in Figure~\ref{fig:archives}(a), high-fitness motifs concentrate in regions of broad support, producing a stable average archive fitness of $0.464 \pm 0.010$ across subsets.
-This pattern suggests that, for the CTCF data considered here, motif prevalence across sequences is a primary driver of quality under the foreground–background objective.

 \textbf{ME.CO.} ME.CO yields both the highest maximum fitness and the highest average fitness, albeit with higher variance across subsets (Table~\ref{tab:summary-results}).
 The corresponding archive (Figure~\ref{fig:archives}(b)) exhibits a pronounced fitness ridge aligned with GC-rich, low-entropy motifs, consistent with known compositional properties of CTCF binding sites.
-Although this BC does not explicitly encode coverage, it recovers a compact and interpretable set of high-quality motifs that align closely with biological expectations.
+Although this behavioral characterization does not explicitly encode coverage, it recovers a compact and interpretable set of high-quality motifs that align closely with biological expectations.

 \textbf{ME.RB.} This characterization exposes a trade-off between coverage and robustness.
 As illustrated in Figure~\ref{fig:archives}(c), high-fitness motifs balance broad support with moderate score dispersion, whereas extreme tail behavior is consistently associated with lower-quality solutions.
-While this BC yields lower aggregate fitness than ME.SP and ME.CO, it highlights motif variants that are robust across sequences rather than narrowly optimized for peak scores.